-And of course, you'll benefit from our door-to-door Mountain Drop-offs Courchevel transfer service.
-And don't forget, we carry your luggage, skis and snowboards for free - with us there are no hidden charges, meaning you'll have more money to put in the apres-ski kitty when you hit the very expensive bars of Courchevel!
+And of course, you’ll benefit from our door-to-door Mountain Drop-offs Courchevel transfer service.
+And don’t forget, we carry your luggage (Louis Vuitton or otherwise!), skis and snowboards for free.
+There are no hidden charges, meaning you’ll have more money to put in the apres-ski kitty when you hit the very glitzy and glam bars of Courchevel.Guide section

-First of all, let's put the record straight about Courchevel.
-Yes, prices in Courchevel (1850) are ridiculous (we're talking 18€ for a beer, 40€ for spaghetti bolognaise and 9€ for a hot choc) but Courchevel is made up of four other resorts, where prices are a lot more reasonable, so in essence, you don't have to be an oligarch to ski and snowboard those Courchevel pistes.
+First of all, let’s put the record straight about Courchevel.
+Yes, prices in Courchevel (1850) are ridiculous (we’re talking 18€ for a beer, 40€ for spaghetti bolognaise and 9€ for a hot choc) but Courchevel is made up of four other resorts, where prices aren’t so excessive.
+So in essence, you don’t have to be an oligarch to ski and snowboard those Courchevel pistes.

-The good news is that as well as being less pricey and offering the shortest Courchevel transfer time from Geneva, the resort of Courchevel le Praz (formerly know as Courchevel 1300) is much more reasonable priced.
-What's more, there are four pistes down from the 1850 and two ski lifts to get you directly up there too, so you are well-linked.
+The good news is that, as well as being less pricey and offering the shortest Courchevel transfer time from Geneva, the resort of Courchevel le Praz (formerly know as Courchevel 1300) is much more reasonably priced.
+What’s more, there are four pistes down from 1850 and two ski lifts to get you directly up there too, so you are well-linked.

 We should also mention Courchevel Saint Bon at 1100m.
 It’s the first official resort under the Courchevel umbrella and although it doesn’t have any lifts, there are shuttle buses running all day and you can ski back down.

-Of course, if you do stop for lunch, there's every chance you might be rubbing shoulders with the rich and famous, with everyone from Wills and Kate to Katie Price enjoying slope time in Courchevel 1850.
-Similarly, at apres-ski around the snowfront side of La Croisettte it's all about Champers, dahling!
+And if you do stop for lunch on the slopes, there’s every chance you might be rubbing shoulders with the rich and famous, with everyone from Wills and Kate, to Katie Price enjoying Courchevel.
+And it’s the same at apres-ski time in the bars and cafes around the snowfront side of La Croisettte.